Ask these important questions to your care team.

 It is hard to hear the words “there is something wrong with your baby’s heart.”
 But, there is hope!
 Thanks to new and better treatment, your baby’s chance of surviving is better, with the right care.

-At the Pediatric Congenital Heart Association (PCHA), we believe that information is important when making decisions about the care of your child.
+At the Conquering CHD, we believe that information is important when making decisions about the care of your child.

 For this reason, the following questions were designed to help when you talk with the care team.
 Some of this information may not be familiar or hard to understand.
 We have included key ideas on the last page to help.
 Your care team can help you understand, too.